Skip to main content

 Time to read min

-Global Entry benefits offer great conveniences to travelers, particularly upon entry into the United States.
-Membership can allow individuals to skip important but time-consuming aspects of U.S. Customs and Border Protection (CBP) screenings, such as the official paperwork and face-to-face review.
+Global Entry benefits can help streamline travel, particularly upon entry into the U.S. Membership can allow individuals to skip important but time-consuming aspects of U.S. Customs and Border Protection (CBP) screenings, such as the official paperwork and face-to-face review.

-The interview is an important step of Global Entry enrollment, in part because identification documents are verified.
+The interview is a required step of Global Entry enrollment, in part because identification documents are verified at this stage.
 Let's review what specific documents you'll need to bring.

 What documents are needed for a Global Entry interview?

-In some cases, you may be asked ahead of time to bring additional documents, such as a court document or proof of address.
+In some cases, you may be asked ahead of time to bring additional documents, such as court disposition papers for any prior arrests or convictions.
 Your conditional approval notice should list any supporting documents required at your interview.

-The Enrollment on Arrival (EoA) program allows Global Entry applicants to complete an interview as they arrive in the United States.
-A conditional approval is still required, but EoA interviews don't have to be scheduled.
+The Enrollment on Arrival (EoA) program allows Global Entry applicants to complete an interview as they arrive in the U.S. A conditional approval is still required, but EoA interviews don't have to be scheduled in advance.

 EoA is available at select international terminals.
 When you land, follow signs that point toward CBP officers who can complete your interview as well as the standard inspection.